This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 We all hate to see our dogs in pain and want to give them relief.
 Fortunately, there are some very effective pain medications for dogs available.
 Before you pop them a pill, however, it’s crucial to know what’s safe and what’s not — and what pain med side effects to watch for.

-No. You might be tempted to save yourself time and money by just giving your pup one of your over-the-counter pain meds.
+No. Human pain meds are not safe for dogs.
+You might be tempted to save yourself time and money by just giving your pup one of your over-the-counter pain meds.
 Think again.
-Human medications are not safe for dogs.

 Absolutely not, say experts.
 Human medications and over-the-counter (OTC) pain meds for dogs can be extremely dangerous and even fatal.
 Learn more about OTC meds for dogs.